 We added the frequently asked questions here below in broad categories.
 If you feel like your question has not really been answered, you can look at the other subjects in the chat.

-Given our radically innovative approach to education, it is very difficult to draw any comparison with other educations.
-However, to give our readers an idea, graduating from Codam Core can be compared with the skill level of a bachelor’s graduate in software engineering.
+Given our radically innovative approach to education, it is complicated to draw an exact comparison with traditional educational frameworks.
+To give you an idea, if you graduate from Codam Core your skills level can be compared with the level of a bachelor’s graduate in Computer Science.
 Codam Advanced can be compared with the skill level of a master’s graduate.

 Yes, students receive a certificate when they graduate from Codam Core and later from Codam Advanced.
-Although these certificates are not officially recognised, with the quality of the curriculums and the way Codam’s education is structured, students are 100% guaranteed to find a well paid job.
+Although these certificates are not officially recognized by the Dutch government, our high-quality curriculum, and our great reputation with companies, all Codam graduates have found a well-paid job (100%).

 Yes!
-Students are not changed before, during or after their studies.
-Stichting Codam funds this school, a private foundation set up and financed by Corinne Vigreux.
+Students are not charged before, during, or after their studies.
+The Sofronie Foundation funds the school.
+This is a private foundation set up and financed by Corinne Vigreux.
 Codam students are not bound to any corporations upon graduating and are allowed to apply and work for any company they want.

-Yes, the entire curriculum is in English and English is the most spoken language inside the building and on all official communication channels.
-It’s recommended that students can read and speak basic English, however there is no English test that candidates have to pass to join Codam.
+Yes, the entire curriculum is offered in different languages, including English.
+Due to our many international students, English is the most spoken language inside the building and on all official communication channels.
+It’s recommended that students have a basic mastery of English.
+We don't test you on your English skills to pass tests to join Codam.

-No, Codam contains elements that must be done on-location.
+No, Codam's curriculum contains learning and personal development elements that requires the phyiscal attendance of students on-location.
 It is not possible to follow our curriculum remotely.

 Codam strives to be available and accessible to all its students.
 Therefore students are encouraged to come and go as they please, be it in the morning or late at night.
 Security systems are in place 24/7 to keep the building secure.

-No, it is not possible to quit the curriculum and return on a later date.
-It is, however, possible to pause your curriculum for a few months in case of personal circumstances that require full attention.
+No, it is not possible to quit the curriculum and return at a later date.
+It is, however, possible to pause your curriculum in case of personal circumstances that require full attention.
 Students can always contact the educational staff to discuss their situation.

-Of course!
-Like Codam, our sister schools are tuition-free and use the same curriculum.
-However, students need to begin the curriculum on the same campus where they did their Piscine.
+Yes!
+Like Codam, our sister schools are tuition-free and offer the same curriculum.
+However, students need to begin the curriculum on the same campus where they did their Selection Piscine.
 It is possible to transfer between campuses after students graduate from Codam Core.

 The application starts with the online test at apply.codam.nl.
 The test can be done at any point in time.
 It takes 2 hours and 10 minutes and must be completed in one session.
 After passing the test, the next step is to attend a Check-In event.
 The events will be made public through the apply.codam.nl page and our social channels.
 After the check-in, it is possible to sign up for the final step: a Selection Piscine.